What is Internal Communication?

 While not technically a member of HR staff, an internal communicator works closely with HR as well as management to create an internal communication system that effectively reaches all employees.
-Clear communication develops better working relationships within a company and improves employee satisfaction.
+Clear communication develops better working relationships and work environment within a company and improves employee satisfaction.
 Information is passed more effectively for increased success with project collaboration.
 As internal communication is aligned throughout an organization, the company mission statement becomes more obvious, helping to attract and engage customers.
-Here are 7 ways an internal communicator can help your business.
+Here are 7 ways an internal communicator can help your business goals:

-Improve employee engagement – An internal communicator works to align internal communication so all departments share the same mission for the company.
+An internal communicator works to align internal communication plan so all departments share information the same mission for the company.
 Through the use of multiple channels like internal email, company intranet, and social media, an internal communicator shares vital company information with employees, helping build trust and enthusiasm for the company mission.

-More efficient communication – Without an internal communication strategy, you run the risk of alienating employees through miscommunications in a “grapevine communication system.”
+Without an internal communication strategy, you run the risk of alienating employees through miscommunications in a “grapevine communication platforms.”
 Uninformed employees feel neglected and don’t have the ability to trust management decisions.